Looking for an instant smile makeover that can take years off of your appearance? Are your teeth discolored due to deep stains?

 Is teeth whitening at the dentist more effective than store-bought kits?

-Teeth whitening at your local dentist office provides much more benefits than just buying a store-bought teeth whitening kit and hoping it works.
-You have the added safety of having your dentist assist you with your teeth whitening process.
+Teeth whitening in our Westborough dentist office can offer more benefits than just buying a store-bought teeth whitening kit and hoping it works.
+You have the added safety of having your dentist assist you with your teeth whitening process while also ensuring your teeth and gums are healthy.
 If you choose a store-bought option, we will be there to follow your progress and make sure it is working.

 Can teeth whitening damage my tooth enamel?